New York Rear-End Car Accident Attorneys

 Whiplash is an especially common injury in rear-end collisions, since the intense force of the rear car colliding with yours can cause your head to snap violently back and forth.
 Whiplash is a soft tissue neck injury, meaning that it affects the vertebrae, muscles, and ligaments in the neck.
 Typically, there are no visible signs of whiplash, but symptoms can include neck pain and stiffness, loss of range of motion in the neck, headaches, and pain in the upper back or shoulders.
 The severity of soft tissue neck injuries varies, but they can worsen into chronic pain if not treated.

 Whiplash has historically been viewed negatively in the courtroom.
-Because it is a soft tissue injury that largely manifests in the muscles and tendons, it is not outwardly visible and the severity of the injury is not easily proven.
+Because it is a soft tissue injury that largely manifests in the muscles and tendons, it is not outwardly visible, and the severity of the injury is not easily proven.
 Therefore, many insurance companies are skeptical of claims for whiplash injuries.
-More recently, since the word has taken on a negative connotation, soft tissue injuries like whiplash are referred to as cervical strains, sprains, or hyperextension instead.
+It takes a lawyer that understands the medicine related to trauma to explain the injuries to a jury and be successful.
+Just because an injury is a “soft tissue” injury doesn’t mean that it is not real.
+So called “soft tissue injuries” can last a lifetime.

 Our attorneys work with accident reconstruction specialists who help us determine the sequence of events and establish fault for the crash.
 If you or a loved one has been hurt in a rear-end collision, our lawyers can determine if someone else was responsible for your injuries.
 To receive a free, no-obligation legal consultation from our New York car crash lawyers, fill out our contact form or call us at 212-736-5300 today.